safe-global/safe-docs/pages/sdk/relay-kit/reference/safe-4337-pack.md

 }
 ```

-All the methods are optional and will be called in the following order if you provide any of them:
+All methods are optional and will be called in the specified order if you provide any of them:

-1. `setupEstimation` : This method is called BEFORE the bundler `eth_estimateUserOperationGas` is used in the pack code.
-You can use this method to adjust the `UserOperation` before the being estimated by the bundler as each provider has it's own recommendations.
+1. `setupEstimation` : This method, called before using the bundler `eth_estimateUserOperationGas` in the pack code, allows you to adjust the user operation before the bundler estimates it, as each provider has its own recommendations.
-2. `adjustEstimation` : This method is called AFTER the `eth_estimateUserOperationGas` is used in the pack code.
-Use this method to adjust the bundler estimation.
+2. `adjustEstimation` : This method is used after calling `eth_estimateUserOperationGas` in the pack code to adjust the bundler estimation.
-3. `getPaymasterEstimation` : This method is called AFTER the bundler `eth_estimateUserOperationGas` is used from the pack code and IF the UserOperation `isSponsored`.
-Use this method to adjust the bundler estimation when using a paymaster to sponsor the transaction.
+3. `getPaymasterEstimation` : After using the bundler `eth_estimateUserOperationGas` from the package code, this method is used if the user operation is sponsored.
+It helps adjust the bundler's estimation when a paymaster sponsors the transaction that use to involve some specific fee estimations.

 ### `signSafeOperation(safeOperation, signingMethod)`